openwrt/openwrt/README.md

         pistachio # run ethboot

-####Boot from Flash
+##Boot from Flash

+###Flash Partitions

+    root@OpenWrt:/# cat /proc/mtd
+    dev:    size   erasesize  name
+    mtd0: 00180000 00001000 "uboot"
+    mtd1: 00002000 00001000 "data-ro"
+    mtd2: 00002000 00001000 "uEnv"
+    mtd3: 0007c000 00001000 "data-rw"
+    mtd4: 10000000 00040000 "firmware0"
+    mtd5: 10000000 00040000 "firmware1"

+There are two nand paritions `/dev/mtd4, /dev/mtd5` available for NAND boot.
-This is the default boot method set on Marduk platform.
+"Dual nandboot" is the default boot method set on Marduk platform.

+There are mutliple ways of flash the ubifs image on one of the NAND parition.

+##### Flashing on uboot prompt
 Either you can copy the openwrt-pistachio-marduk-marduk_cc2520-ubifs.img on the USB drive or you can place the same on TFTP server.
 To set up TFTP server on your development PC, refer to [Setting up TFTP Server](#setting-up-tftp-server) section.

 1. Init flash device on given SPI bus and chip select: